Nikos-Halevas/-PHP-MVC-E-Commerce-Site/README.md

 # A PHP MVC E-Commerce-Site
-An e-commerce Web-Site mae with Vue.js, PHP,MySQL
+An e-commerce Web-Site made with Vue.js, PHP,MySQL

 # Requirements: